go-vikunja/vikunja/docs/content/doc/development/development.md

 We use go modules to vendor libraries for Vikunja, so you'll need at least go `1.11` to use these.
 If you don't intend to add new dependencies, go `1.9` and above should be fine.

-To contribute to Vikunja, fork the project and work on the master branch.
+To contribute to Vikunja, fork the project and work on the main branch.

 A lot of developing tasks are automated using a Magefile, so make sure to [take a look at it]({{< ref "mage.md">}}).